lajoiepy/cslam/config/cslam/README.md

 ### Neighbor Management:

 `enable_neighbor_monitoring`: Enable monitoring of robots in communication range.
 If false, all robots are always considered neighbors.
+Set to false only when connectivity is always maintained between all the robots.

 `max_heartbeat_delay_sec`: Communication delay beyond which a neighboring robot is not considered in range if it did not communicate.